abigail-ryan/mindful-habit/README.md

 *	Kera Cudmore - Creating your First README for README content structure and Markdown guidance.

 #### Media References
 *	Pexels for all media used on this site.
-Credit to the photographers: Bich Tran, Rui Dias, Andrea Piacquadio, Olia Danilevich.
+Credit to the photographers: Bich Tran, Rui Dias, Andrea Piacquadio, Olia Danilevich, Felix Young, Gustavo Fring, Kampus Production, Koolshooters, frstudio, Roma Odinstov.
 *	Font Awesome for the icons used in the header, contact section and footer of this site.
 *	Favicon for the favicon used for this site.
 *	Google Maps for the map used on this site.